 Dear Connie,

-I’ve signed up for Medicare Part A and B, but I’ve heard from friends that Medicare doesn’t cover dental.
+I’ve signed up for Medicare Part A and B but heard from friends that Medicare doesn’t cover dental.
 That worries me because I’m having a hard time paying for healthcare as it is.
 I don’t think I’ll be able to afford to pay for dental if it’s not included.
 I’m wondering, does Medicare cover dental?

 Worried about the cost,